Bathtub Refinishing FAQ

 Short answer, yes.
 It’s your fixture and you’re free to do what you want with it.
 If you decide to try the rough road of DIY then be aware that your results will vary.
 Be prepared to learn an entirely new profession, acquire all the pro tools, spend years honing your skills as an apprentice, and then you can refinish your own fixtures and expect quality results.
 Find the entire DIY process here in our free Bathtub Refinishing Consumer Awareness Guide.

 Q. Do you repair chips and scratches in my bathtub?

+Yes, one of the benefits of bathtub refinishing is that it includes repairing chips, cracks, and other surface imperfections.
+The refinishing process involves fixing and leveling out any damage before applying the new finish.
 Surface Renew Little Rock technicians will fill in most chips or other imperfections in your bathtub or other surface prior to the refinishing process, making your damaged porcelain, acrylic, or fiberglass surface look smooth.
 So depending upon extent of damage, additional charges may apply.
 Your technician will alert you if he/she sees anything that is out of the ordinary.